theyodelinggoatws/theyodelinggoatws.github.io/README.md

 **For Venue Owners:**

-To update events, simply edit your Google Calendar:
+To update events, simply post on Instagram:
-- Add new events
+- Add new events as Instagram posts
-- Update existing events
+- Update existing events by editing posts
-- Delete events
+- Delete events by removing posts

-Changes will automatically appear on the website after the next deployment (or immediately if using a calendar refresh).

 **For Developers:**